dannynoonan/transcript-playground/README.md

 Analytics processes are triggered as scripts rather than via API endpoints:
 * `load_description_sources.py`: fetches episode descriptions from external data sources, maps them to episode keys, and writes them to a freeze-dried pandas dataframe stored as csv
 * `generate_vsearch_rankings.py`: invokes the `/esr/vector_search` endpoint for each externally-sourced episode description, determines how well the described episode ranks in search results, and writes that ranking/performance output to a freeze-dried pandas dataframe stored as csv

+# Next phases

+## Lateral growth: adding new shows / ingestion transformers
+Ideally, the transcript ingest and normalization code should be easily extensible, allowing for new ETL parsers to be easily added for new shows.
+Some restructuring of the ETL code is needed for the onboarding of new shows / new transcript parsers to be smoother / less ad hoc.

+## Vertical growth: expanding text analytics feature set
+On deck: AI/ML models trained using embedding data generated via OpenAI.
+Interactive data visualization by integrating Plotly/Dash into FastAPI/Flask.